Origins of ARHS

 The NSW Division publishes the ARHS Australian Railway History (formerly Bulletin), the foremost record of Australian railway history.
-It is supplied to members each month as part of the membership subscription.
 Railway Digest, reporting day to day rail activities, is also published monthly.
 The Society also publishes and distributes books.
 Write or telephone the Bookshop for a current book and video list.

-The Societys Bookshop operates at 67 Renwick Street, Redfern (as from Monday 3 March 2014) and is open between 10.00am and 5.00pm Monday to Friday and 9.00am to 4.00pm on Saturday (closed on public holidays).
-The shop stocks books, magazines, DVDs and CDs from Australia and overseas.
-These are sold at competitive prices, and financial members receive 10% discount on most books offered.
+The Society’s Bookshop operates at 67 Renwick Street, Redfern and is open between 10.00am and 5.00pm Monday to Friday and 9.00am to 4.00pm on Saturday (closed on public holidays).
+The shop stocks books, magazines, DVDs and CDs from Australia and overseas, sold at competitive prices.
 There is an encrypted Shopping Cart facility.
 A reliable mail order service is also available (Visa and MasterCard only accepted).